 Photo enforcement improves traffic safety in two ways.
 It helps stop collisions from occurring, and it reduces damage to people and property when they do occur.
 The photo enforcement cameras are set to record a violation when a vehicle is traveling 11 mph over the posted speed limit.
 This keeps traffic speeds in Town lower as people seek to stay under that 11 mph threshold.
 Slower speeds equate to a much shorter distance required to stop.
 At 40 mph a car will travel 59 feet before the driver can recognize the need to stop and start applying the brakes.
 At 40 mph that car on dry pavement can stop once the brakes are applied in just over 76 feet.
 It will take a driver at 40 mph a total of 135 feet from the time they recognize an emergency to come to a stop.
 At 51 mph the same car will travel a total of 236 feet from the time they recognize an emergency to come to a stop.
 While the car traveling at 51 mph is only exceeding the speed limit by 28%, it will take that car 75% longer to come to a stop.
 Shorter stopping distance means fewer and less severe collisions.

-The Paradise Valley Police Department also has a photo enforcement system for red light violators.
+The Paradise Valley Police Department also has a photo enforcement system for red light violators and speed violations.
 This system has sensors embedded in the roadway that are connected through a computer to the intersection traffic signals.
 When the red light phase is active, the sensors detect vehicles entering the intersection while the light is red.
-Photographs are again taken, and the registered owner is cited.
+Photographs are again taken, and the driver of the vehicle is cited.